Why you need a plan B

-Have a back-up plan if you don't get into the course you want.
+Get tips on forming a back-up plan if you can’t get into the tertiary course you want.

-Think about how else you can get to your goal – this is your "plan B".
-This may take time and you will need to do some research.
+This may take time, and you will need to do some research.
 Part of that research could be finding part-time work or getting work experience to help you explore other options.

 Try to make up your NCEA credits

-Not enough NCEA credits to get into the course you want?
-Talk to your school as soon as possible.
+If you don’t have enough NCEA credits to get into the course you want, talk to your school as soon as possible.
 You may be able to make up the extra NCEA credits.

 If you can't make up your NCEA credits, talk to the course provider about their summer schools, bridging or foundation courses.
 These courses may help you earn enough credits to get into the course later on.